 First, let’s go over the equipment needed.
-Your drive system consists of a Roboteq motor controller.
+Your caster drive system consists of a Roboteq motor controller.
 A USB Connector of type B, shown in Figure 1, is needed to connect the motor controller to your computer.

 Figure 1.
 USB Connector Type B